 Like i said I mostly recycle old candle wax but if you want to make candles from scratch you may wish to find out more information on what kid of wax would best fit your needs.

 Craft ideas for pine cones. a recent winter was the worse I ever saw for pine cones.
 I Live In RI and my aunt lives in NH she said the same thing, she has seen nothing like this before.
 So with pine cones filling our yards why not collect some for crafts.
 I picked up a couple of hundred the other day I suppose, the ones from my deck were a bit cleaner than my muddy winter yard.
 This lens is full of craft Ideas for pine cones.
 As well as the possible reason for so many fallen cones this particular year.
+(Article is by me Lisa Roy created for squidoo and added to so crafty magazine a few years back, I added this article here when squidoo went down for good)

 First How To Clean Pine Cones For Crafts